openhive-network/HAfAH/src/hive_fork_manager/Readme.md

 ##### hive.app_context_attach( array_of_contexts, block_num )
 Enables triggers attached to registered tables in a given context or contexts and sets current contexts block number.
 The `block_num` cannot be greater than the latest irreversible block.
 The context's views are recreated to return both reversible and irreversible data limited to the context's current block.
+Committing pending transaction with 'COMMIT' after attaching context is mandatory, otherwise intermittent problems with finding a first event to process will occur - race conditions between hived process and an application being moving to the next event after attach.

 ##### hive.app_context_is_attached( context_name )
 Returns TRUE when a given context is attached.
 It will throw an exception when there is no a context with the given context_name.